BharathVishnu/Do-Donate/README.md

 ## Contact
 If you have any questions or need support, contact us at codex2125@gmail.com

-Let's make a positive impact together by reducing food wastage and helping those in need with the Food Donation App!
+Let's make a positive impact together by reducing food wastage and helping those in need with Do Donate